patel-vansh1607/notes1/git-github/git-basics.md

 git add .               # Adds all changes in the current directory git add -A              # Adds all changes including deletions
 ```

+- Use `git add` to tell Git *“Hey, I want to include this file in the next commit.”*